Slickdeals/chef_server_backup/README.md

 }
 ```

-If you would rather use a wrapper cookbook instead of data bags include `chef_server_backup::default` to install knife backup and make the LWRP availible to your cookbook
+If you would rather use a wrapper cookbook instead of data bags include `chef_server_backup::default` to install knife backup and make the LWRP available to your cookbook

 ## Development
 Rake is set up to run all the tests!
-Make sure to add chefspec as needed.
+Make sure to add chefspec and serverspec as needed.

-## Licence & Authors
+## License & Authors
 - Authors:
  - David Aronsohn <hipster@slickdeals.net>